National Non-Domestic Rate (Business Rates)

 For those that would otherwise see significant increases in their rates liability, the Government has put in place a £2 billion transitional relief scheme to limit and phase in changes in rate bills as a result of the 2010 revaluation.
 To help pay for the limits on increases in bills, there also have to be limits on reductions in bills.
 Under the transition scheme, limits continue to apply to yearly increases and decreases until the full amount is due (rateable value times the appropriate multiplier).

 The scheme applies only to the bill based on a property at the time of the revaluation.
 If there are any changes to the property after 1st April 2010, transitional arrangements will not normally apply to the part of a bill that relates to any increase in rateable value due to those changes.
 Changes to your bill as a result of other reasons (such as because of changes to the amount of small business rate relief) are not covered by the transitional arrangements.
 The transitional arrangements are applied automatically and are shown on the front of this bill.
-Further information about transitional arrangements and other reliefs may be obtained from Swale Borough Council or the website My Business Rates.
+Further information about transitional arrangements and other reliefs may be obtained from Swale Borough Council or GOV.UK.

 More information on revaluation 2010 can be found at Valuation Office Agency Website.